 At this time, all freshman are required to see an advisor at least once during their freshman year before they will be permitted to register as sophmores.

 Who are the advisors for the department?

-Currently Dr. Joe Maser, Dr. Catherine de Rivera, Dr. Marion Dresner, Dr. John Rueter and Dr. Yangdong Pan are serving as advisors for the department.
+Currently Dr. Joe Maser, Dr. Catherine de Rivera, Dr. Marion Dresner, Dr. Patrick Edwards and Dr. John Rueter and Dr. Yangdong Pan are serving as advisors for the department.

 How do I schedule an appointment with an advisor?